How to Create Custom Spans in HoneyHive

 > Use this file to discover all available pages before exploring further.

-# Custom Spans
+# How to Create Custom Spans in HoneyHive

 <Tip>